bobross96/fyp-test/README.md

 # Using django for backend and angular for frontend

-Testing out these two frameworks
+Testing out these two frameworks, using https://developer.mozilla.org/en-US/docs/Learn/Server-side/Django/Tutorial_local_library_website as a guide for backend

 What is done so far: